itzrahulyadav/cicd-aws/README.md

 - click on edit --> click on environment --> add env variables
 - To allow to run docker commands follow the steps:
 -  click on edit --> click on environment --> add env variables -->click on override image and select the checkbox called privilaged.
+- make sure the role that the codebuild is using has the ec2containerregistryfullaccess policy attached to it.
 ### Pushing the code to s3
 - To push the artifacts to s3
 - use the following buildspec file